Orphism

-The central focus of Orphism is the suffering and death of the god Dionysus at the hands of the Titans, which forms the basis of Orphism's central myth.
+The suffering and death of the god Dionysus at the hands of the Titans has been considered the central myth of Orphism.
 According to this myth, the infant Dionysus is killed, torn apart, and consumed by the Titans.
 In retribution, Zeus strikes the Titans with a thunderbolt, turning them to ash.
 From these ashes, humanity is born.
 In Orphic belief, this myth describes humanity as having a dual nature: body (σῶμα), inherited from the Titans, and a divine spark or soul (ψυχή), inherited from Dionysus.
 In order to achieve salvation from the Titanic, material existence, one had to be initiated into the Dionysian mysteries and undergo teletē, a ritual purification and reliving of the suffering and death of the god.
-Orphics believed that they would, after death, spend eternity alongside Orpheus and other heroes.
 The uninitiated (ἀμύητος), they believed, would be reincarnated indefinitely.

-In order to maintain their purity following initiation and ritual, Orphics attempted to live an ascetic life free of spiritual contamination, most notably by adhering to a strict vegetarian diet that also excluded broad beans.